erosnoxx/erosnoxx/README.md

 </div>
 <br>
 <br>
-Studying, developing myself, and seeking new horizons for my own knowledge.
-22 years old with a thirst for new things.</br>
+Studying, self-improvement, and exploring new horizons to expand my knowledge.
+A 22-year-old with a strong desire for learning and new experiences.</br>

 ## Some musics (for curious):
 - [Pecados](https://open.spotify.com/track/56Z4hUjyEJ891822eMPGPT?si=2400da929c4a4a52) (The last one)